Shambel96/onTheShelf/README.md

 # onTheShelf

-static Website with only HTML and CSS
+## static Website with only HTML and CSS

-It is only landing page you can fork and work on it then send me pull request i will review and merge it if i get it enough to be added on it.
+This is only a landing page.
+You can fork the project and work on it, then send me a pull request.
+I will review it and merge it if I find it suitable to be added.

+I took the original template from an online source to improve my CSS skills by making it fully responsive and learning how to clone a design accurately.